 been running the former “van Geest Studios” in Sandhausen – a 1000qm studio complex

 and network in which several engineers and companies work together.
 Its infrastructure

 allows artists to relax in order to use their maximum creativity for the production of high

-Ulli Schiller – Institute manager of the Abbey Road Institute Frankfurt / Engineer and lecturer.
+Ulli Schiller – Campus manager at Abbey Road Institute Frankfurt (Engineer and lecturer)

 After completing his electronic engineer studies, Ulli Schiller has been working in the audio industry for more than 30 years, ten of those as a sound engineer in several studios.

 In the field of live sound engineering he worked, inter alia, with Jonas Hellborg, John Scofield, Jack De Johnette, Peter Erskine, Bill Frisell, Ginger Baker, Lester Bowie & Art Ensemble of Chicago, Shirley Bassey, Art Blakey, Charly Antolini and Archie Shepp.

 Ulli Schiller was director and developer for Kemsonic Audio Messsysteme GmbH in Bielefeld and worked as a school principal, lecturer and project manager for SAE Germany in Frankfurt over 20 years.